Lilihierax/sourcemod-nt-fovchanger/README.md

 * Download patched binaries (client.dll) from [sourcemod-nt-fovchanger/client/bin/](client/bin/)
 * Overwrite existing file in `...\SteamLibrary\steamapps\common\NEOTOKYO\NeotokyoSource\bin\`
 * Run any other binary patcher such as NTCore's LAA patch
-* Alternatively download the Python binary patcher script, point it to your existing LAA-patched or LAA-unpatched client.dll and run it (Update instructions when the script is finished!)
+* Alternatively download the Python binary patcher script, point it to your existing LAA-patched or LAA-unpatched client.dll and run it `#FF0000` (To-do: Update instructions when the script is finished!)

 ## Uninstallation (Client)
 * Overwrite patched client.dll with a backup of the original file
 * Note that verifying integrity of game files on Steam will also replace the patched binaries with original game files although this runs the risk of possibly losing other modifications as well

 ## Important notes regarding binary patching
 The plugin requires clients to have patched game binaries in order to provide any meaningful functionality to players.
 Binary patching is considered a high-risk activity and may result in anticheat-related consequences.
 The absence of VAC in Neotokyo has not been throughoughly confirmed by me, Lilihierax, and this plugin-patch concept relies on empirical observations from the community using NTCore's LAA patch extensively over a long period of time without unforeseen consequences as well as [comments made by Valve Software employees](https://github.com/ValveSoftware/source-sdk-2013/issues/76#issuecomment-21562961).

 Unfortunately it is impossible to know how Valve will treat Source-engine mods such as Neotokyo in the future (in the context of anticheating).